 What does goose actually do?

-A lot of AI coding and agent products stall out at the same point: they can suggest text, but they stop being useful when the job needs local files, repeatable tool calls, or a workflow that moves across more than one interface. goose is clearly pitched at that break point.
-The homepage puts the desktop app, CLI, and API side by side, which signals that the product is not just a chat window with a code label on it.
-It is built for people who need the agent to stay close to the machine, the repo, and the tools that the actual work depends on.
+A lot of AI coding and agent products stall out at the same point: they can suggest text, but they stop being useful when the job needs local files, repeatable tool calls, or a workflow that moves across more than one interface. goose matters at that break point because it is not just a chat window with a code label on it.
+It is built for people who need the agent to stay close to the machine, your codebase, and the tools that the actual work depends on.

-The strongest part of the official positioning is how goose combines broad model choice with broad tool access.
-The site says it works with 15+ providers and supports 70+ extensions through MCP, covering things like browsers, databases, GitHub, and cloud apps.
-That matters because the product is not asking you to adopt one fixed AI stack before you can use it.
-Instead, it tries to become the layer that sits on top of whichever providers and tools you already use, then gives you multiple ways to run the agent through desktop, terminal, API, recipes, and subagents.
+The strongest part of goose is how it combines broad model choice with broad tool access.
+With 15+ providers and 70+ extensions through MCP, covering things like browsers, databases, GitHub, and cloud apps, it does not ask you to adopt one fixed AI stack before you can use it.
+Instead, it becomes the layer that sits on top of whichever providers and tools you already use, then gives you multiple ways to run the agent through desktop, terminal, API, recipes, and subagents.